Gender equality is not only a fundamental human right, but a necessary foundation for a peaceful, prosperous and sustainable world.

 The pandemic has also led to a steep increase in violence against women and girls.
 With lockdown measures in place, many women are trapped at home with their abusers, struggling to access services that are suffering from cuts and restrictions.
 Emerging data shows that, since the outbreak of the pandemic, violence against women and girls – and particularly domestic violence – has intensified.
 Source

-For more specified information about our university regarding gender equality subject, please visit our Diversity Policy page.
+For more detailed information about the endeavors of our university regarding this subject, please visit our Equality, Diversity & Inclusion Committee webpage.